 What is bladder cancer?

-The bladder is an organ which stores urine until the body is ready to urinate.
-The bladder has 4 main layers of tissues.
-The type of bladder cancer depends on which tissue the cancerous cells originate from.
+The bladder is an organ that stores urine prior to urination.
+The bladder has four main layers of tissue.
+The type of bladder cancer someone is diagnosed with depends on the tissue in which the cancerous cells originate.

 What are the types of bladder cancer?

-There are three main types: transitional cell carcinoma, squamous cell carcinoma, and adenocarcinoma.
+There are three main types: transitional cell carcinoma (90% of bladder cancers), squamous cell carcinoma (4%), and adenocarcinoma (2%).
 Transitional cell carcinoma (also known as urothelial carcinoma) is the most common type.
-In this type the cancer originates in the lining of the bladder called the urothelial cells.
-These cells change shape to accommodate for the amount of urine in the bladder.
-Another type is squamous cell carcinoma, this cancer originates in the squamous cells which are thin flat cells in the lining of the bladder.
-A third type is adenocarcinoma, this cancer originates in cells that produce mucus in the bladder called glandular cells.
+It originates in the urothelial cells found in the bladder and other parts of the urinary tract.
+Squamous cell carcinoma originates in the squamous cells, which are thin flat cells in the lining of the bladder.
+Adenocarcinoma originates in cells that produce mucus in the bladder called glandular cells.

 What are the symptoms?

-Blood present in urine and pain during urination are the most common signs of bladder cancer.
-Other signs include frequent urination, lower back pain and feeling the need to urinate and not being able to.
-Advanced bladder cancer may have additional more serious symptoms such as unexplained appetite loss and weight loss.
+Blood in the urine and pain during urination are the most common signs of bladder cancer.
+Other signs include frequent urination, lower back pain, and feeling the need to urinate but not being able to.
+Advanced bladder cancer may cause additional symptoms such as unexplained appetite and weight loss.

-A physical exam and health history is a typical place to start, this includes checking for lumps or anything unusual.
-An internal exam is when a doctor will check for lumps in the vagina and/or rectum.
+A physical exam with health history review is a typical place to start.
+Next, different tests and procedures are used to help diagnose bladder cancer.
 Urinalysis tests urine by examining the color and levels of sugar, protein, red blood cells, and white blood cells.
-Urine can also be used to find abnormal cells in the lab in a process known as urine cytology.
-Cystoscopy is another procedure where a cystoscope is entered into the urethra into the bladder and a camera is used to view the bladder.
+Urine can also be tested in the lab for abnormal cells in a process known as urine cytology.
+Cystoscopy is a procedure in which a cystoscope, a thin tube with a camera, enters the urethra and then the bladder to view the bladder.
 This instrument may also have a tool to collect a tissue sample for testing.

 What is the prognosis?